daniyalrosli/daniyalrosli/README.md

 ## 🛠 What I Build (and occasionally break haha)

 - **HeartCare** 💓
-  A system that predicts heart disease so your heart doesn’t skip a beat.
+  An AI web system that predicts heart disease so your heart doesn’t skip a beat.
   Flask + ML + Vercel + Next.js

 - **CareTweet** 🐦
-  Detects suicidal tweets using NLP.
+  A web application powered by machine learning that detects suicidal tweets using NLP.
 Helping the internet, one tweet at a time.
   Python | Next.js | Flask API

 - **BookLens** 📚 (not done yet)